-There is a multitude of hosting companies available online, I’m not even going to start listing them and with special offers and discounts should cost you anywhere from US$9.99 upwards.
+There are many hosting companies available online; I’m not even going to start listing them, and special offers and discounts should cost you anywhere from US$9.99 upwards.

-Pre June 2018 I would have recommended .com followed by .net and .co if you couldn’t get what you wanted, but with .kw now being available this should be your target and easier to get what you want and be one of the first.
+In June 2018, I would have recommended .com, followed by .net and .co if you couldn’t get what you wanted, but with .kw now being available, this should be your target, and easier to get what you want to be one of the first.

 4).
 Setting up a Payment Gateway

-Collecting payments is, of course, the final and most important part of both yours and the customer’s journey.
-In Kuwait, the dominant force in the marketplace is KNET, processing payment by both Visa and MasterCard as standard and debit cards from over 15 different banks in Kuwait.
+Collecting payments is, of course, the final and most important part of both your and the customer’s journey.
+In Kuwait, the dominant force in the marketplace is KNET, processing payments by both Visa and MasterCard as standard and debit cards from over 15 different banks.

 You also have:

-But with Skrill.com and Stripe.com you need a presence outside of Kuwait namely in the US and Europe.
-Plus 2Chekout.com processes in Kuwaiti Dinars.
+But with Skrill.com and Stripe.com, you need a presence outside Kuwait, namely in the US and Europe.
+Plus, 2Chekout.com processes in Kuwaiti Dinars.